-The trip might not be viewed as a gift, either.
+The trip might not be viewed as a gift either, but rather may be interpreted as an inappropriate payment.
 Gifts should not be too extravagant or costly and should never be tied to an expectation of receiving favorable treatment from the recipient.
 You should always consider the cost of the gift to the company, as well as the value of the gift and your relationship to the party receiving the gift.
 In this situation, both the cost of the trip to the company and the benefit to the recipients is high.